privacybydesign/irma-documentation/yivi-docs/blog/2025-07-01-outage/index.md

 For real-time updates from our cloud provider, you can follow Scaleway’s status page:
 👉 https://status.scaleway.com

-We sincerely apologize for the inconvenience and appreciate your patience while we work through this.
+We sincerely apologize for the inconvenience and appreciate your patience while we close monitor this.